AxelNennker/indy-client/getting-started.md

     accept invitation from "Acme Corp"

-ALICE@test> accept invitation from Acme
+ALICE@test> accept request from Acme
 Expanding Acme to "Acme Corp"
 Invitation not yet verified.
 Link not yet synchronized.